jpbetz/synthesis.js/Readme.md

 ----------------

-Simplex provides a consistent noise source, which can be used to generate random terrain height maps or animated water height maps.
+Simplex provides a consistent noise source, which can be used to generate random terrain height maps or surface textures.

-Pick a random starting coordinate to randomize a surface.
+Worley provides consistent noise which can be used to represent stone textures, cellular structure, ridge lines, etc...

+For all consistent noise algorithms, results are deterministic.
+To add some randomness, one may pick a random starting coordinate before sampling.

 L-Systems
 --------